metal-sn/pyMCZ/README.md

 MC Metallicity
 ====================

 This code allows the user to calculate metallicity according to a number of <i> strong line metallicity diagnostics </i> from spectroscopy line measurements, and obtain uncertainties from the line flux errors in a Monte Carlo framework.
-If you use this code, <b> please cite our paper: the paper was accepted for publication on [Astronomy and Computing] (http://www.sciencedirect.com/science?_ob=GatewayURL&_origin=AUTHORALERT&_method=citationSearch&_piikey=S2213133716300178&_version=1&md5=be980838aaefc279114dd4cd717f238b, and http://arxiv.org/abs/1505.06213).</b>
+If you use this code, <b> please cite our [paper] ((http://www.sciencedirect.com/science?_ob=GatewayURL&_origin=AUTHORALERT&_method=citationSearch&_piikey=S2213133716300178&_version=1&md5=be980838aaefc279114dd4cd717f238b) which is published in [Astronomy and Computing](http://www.journals.elsevier.com/astronomy-and-computing/) , and also availabke on the [arxiv](http://arxiv.org/abs/1505.06213).</b>
 This code is released under MIT licence: see LICENSE.txt

 <b>Most recent stable release: v1.3</b>